jonathanperret/paysage/README.md

 - Ask a friend to open another [programmer page for boumsplash](http://paysage.xyz/playground/boumsplash/programmer) to code together on the same [playground](http://paysage.xyz/playground/boumsplash/)

 (Code objects are saved server-side but only in-memory.
 No disk or database persistence for now.
-As we are using free Heroku instance, code is lost whenever the server is shutdown by Heroku for inactivity)
+As we are using a free Heroku instance, code is lost whenever the server is shutdown by Heroku for inactivity)

 A list of active Playgrounds to join can be found at http://paysage.xyz/list

 ### Note on the collaborative vision of Paysage:

-Paysage do not impose social rules on the users.
+Paysage does not impose social rules on the users.
 Anyone can edit everything if they want to!

 Just like writing on Etherpad or Google Docs, users have to evolve their own social rules according to their goals and needs.
 Yes, pranks and edit wars will happen :-) but it’s part of the process.